Diagnostic Medical Sonography

 Learn about Sonography Program details & admission requirements directly from the Program Manager and Nursing & Health Science Advising.

 Walk-ins welcome.
 No appointment is needed to attend.
-Individuals will be asked to sign in as proof of attending in order to receive points.
+Individuals will be asked to sign in as proof of attending in order to receive points as part of the admission selection process.